 Part 61 vs. Part 141

-You will see these terms mentioned many times throughout your flight training experience.
-When flight schools talk about the difference in training under Part 61 or Part 141, they are talking about the Federal Aviation Regulations (FAR's) which controls the authority to train pilots.
+When flight schools talk about the difference in training under Part 61 or Part 141, they are referring to the Federal Aviation Regulations (FAR's) which controls the authority to train pilots.
 Both sets of regulations define the minimum flight hour requirements and curriculum for pilot certification.

 Any FAA Certified Flight Instructor, even when not associated with a flight school, may train a student pilot under Part 61 regulations.

-Established flight schools, when meeting requirements and approval by the FAA, are able to train under Part 141 regulations.
-Part 141 allows for a lowered amount of minimum flight hour requirements for a student to obtain their pilot license or additional ratings.
+Established flight schools that meet requirements and are approved by the FAA, are able to train under Part 141 regulations.
+Part 141 allows for a reduced amount of minimum flight hour requirements for a student to obtain their pilot license or additional ratings.
 This is because every Part 141 flight school must have their curriculum reviewed and approved by the FAA, is regularly monitored and audited, and must meet minimum pass rates on the practical exams.
-Pavco is offers training under both Part 141 and 61.
+Pavco offers training under both Part 141 and 61.

 Both methods of flight training require the student to meet the same standards of performance.
-However, the benefit of Part 141 ultimately lies in each individuals learning abilities, and long term goals as a pilot.
-Part 141 is more commonly ideal for students geared towards a career as a pilot, as to where Part 61 is often more suitable for someone just flying for fun.
-Speak with your flight instructor for more information on the advantages and disadvantages of these training regulations.
+However, the benefit of Part 141 ultimately lies in each individuals learning abilities and long term goals as a pilot.
+Part 141 is ideal for students geared towards a career as a pilot, as to where Part 61 is often more suitable for someone just learning for fun.
+Speak with your flight instructor for more information on the advantages of training under our Part 141 program.

 Still have some questions?
 Contact us for more information at: (253) 851-5577